As blueberries cook they form the most glorious deep-coloured juice. Don't forget to add a few grates of lemon – it always gives them a lift.

 2 Peel, halve, core and thinly slice the apples.
 Toss them in a bowl with the lemon juice, then add remaining tablespoon of sugar and blueberries.

 3 Pile the fruit into deep ramekins or into a china pie dish, then push it down with the hand to compact it.
 Spoon crumble over the top, ensuring all the fruit is covered.
 Gently pat it in place (don’t push hard or you will compact it).
-Put ramekins or pie dish on a baking sheet to catch and overflow of juices.
+Put ramekins or pie dish on a baking tray (sheet) to catch any overflow of juices.